 How Long After a Car Accident Can You Claim Injury in Utah?

-car accident can be incredibly traumatic, often resulting in immediate and severe injuries.
+Experiencing a car accident can be incredibly traumatic, often resulting in immediate and severe injuries.
 However, not all injuries are apparent right away; some may manifest hours, days, or even weeks later due to the delayed onset of symptoms.

 When adrenaline floods your system after an accident, it can mask pain and injury.
 As stress hormones decrease, pain and other symptoms may begin to surface.
 In other instances, injuries may develop later due to internal factors such as inflammation or bleeding.